Single-line and Detailed Electrical Diagrams

 |

-Floor plans usually use single-line drawing, where one connection represents one cable.
-This means that only one conductor from each cable is shown.
-The program calculates the cable length by multiplying the length of the connection in the drawn diagram by the scale of the page.
+When you draw electrical installation diagrams in floor plan view, the program automatically calculates approximate cable lengths.
+Floor plans typically use single-line drawing, where one connection represents one cable.
+The program calculates the cable length by multiplying the connection length in the drawing by the page scale.

 How to display cable lengths: